 - Keldeo can't Mega Evolve, but has access to Resolute Form.

-His abilities are Lightning Rod, Static and "Zappy".
+His abilities are Lightning Rod, Static, and "Zappy".

 - Afraid of Their Own Strength: Zigzagged.
 After being Brainwashed and Crazy and hurting Ash in the process, he became worried that he was too strong for his own good.
 But after Ash nearly got killed saving Rayquaza from the two Primals and his loss to Wallace's Greninja, he becomes worried that he isn't strong enough, which confuses him greatly.

 - Always Accurate Attack: Although Shock Wave is this by default, Pikachu has come up with many different variants (expanding dome, falling disc, etc.) of this attack to counter the many different ways a Pokémon can dodge.
-At last count, he had thirty-four.
+At the last count, he had thirty-four.

 - Amplifier Artifact: His Light Ball, obtained when Ash and Riolu Aura-channeled the energy of a Thunderstone back into itself to prevent Pikachu from evolving.
 Absorbing it into his body makes his cheeks turn Raichu-orange.

 - Brainwashed and Crazy: Got caught in a Dark Ball by the Vicious/Iron-Masked Marauder.